 - I know what I know: I will tell you if I don’t think I can help you.
 It does not help either of us if I work on a problem that cannot benefit from my knowledge and experience.

 - I hate optimistic estimates and missed deadlines: I am pragmatic with estimates.
 When I state a completion date, it will be met.

 - I hate the invisible man: If you email me (or call me when I can’t answer), I will always strive to respond to you within 24 hours (but probably sooner).

 - I hate the unknown: If I state a fixed price (and I usually strive to do so), that will be the price you pay.
 I bear the risk of getting the price wrong.

-You can contact me at (01) 554 6268.
+- Call me at (01) 554 6268.
 If I am unable to answer, just leave your details and I will call you back.

-Alternatively, you can get in touch using the form below.
+- Get in touch using the form below.

 Our conversation will be confidential.
 But if necessary, I can send you a non-disclosure agreement (NDA) in advance of our conversation.